Margaux-Armfield/stop_detector/README.md

 ## Description

 Identify and display stops in trajectory data from geotags.
-Set the time (in hours) and distance (meters) that is considered a "stop".
+Set the time (in hours) and distance (meters) that is considered a stop.
 Stops are displayed on a map, with the option to display any subsequent movement after the stop.
-Movement that the animal did after the stop began is referred to here as "trajectory after stop".

 ![Caribou Example GIF](documentation/120_hours.gif)